12 - Gene Cloning

 - What is the function of DNA ligase in a gene cloning experiment?

-- The plasmid and chromosomal DNA molecule containing the β-globin gene are digested with the same restriction enzyme.
-A restriction enzyme is chosen to cut the chromosomal DNA into many small pieces.
-One of these chromosome pieces contains the β-globin gene.
+- The plasmid vector and the chromosome containing the human insulin gene are cut with the same restriction enzyme.
+A restriction enzyme cuts the chromosomal DNA into many small pieces; one of these chromosome pieces contains the insulin gene.
 The same restriction enzyme is used to cut the plasmid DNA within the cloning site.
-The DNA fragment containing the β-globin gene and the plasmid DNA molecule have complementary sticky ends.
-For the purposes of this hypothetical experiment, let us assume that the plasmid DNA molecule contains the ampR gene as a selectable marker.
+The DNA fragment containing the insulin gene and the plasmid DNA molecule have complementary sticky ends.

-- Some plasmids lack inserts altogether.
+- Some of the growing bacteria contain plasmids that lack inserts altogether.

 - Recombinant plasmid vector that contains an insert.
 Since the presence of an insert disrupts the lacZ gene, no β-galactosidase is produced.

-Several techniques can be used to identify which bacterial cells contain a recombinant vector with the β-globin gene.
+- Identify colonies that contain the insulin insert.
+All the white colonies contain an insert; however, at this point, we cannot distinguish the white colonies that contain the insulin insert from the white colonies that have other DNA fragments as inserts.
+Several techniques are typically used to identify which bacterial cells contain a recombinant vector with an insulin gene.
 For example, vectors isolated from white colonies can be cut with the same restriction enzyme used at the beginning of the cloning experiment to release the insert.
 The digested DNA can then be analyzed by agarose gel electrophoresis.
-The presence of a DNA fragment of the appropriate size for the β-globin gene indicates that the chosen colony likely contains the β-globin insert.
-Alternatively, the polymerase chain reaction (PCR), using primers specific for β-globin can be used to amplify the β-globin insert.
-If a PCR product is produced using these β-globin primers, then the β-globin gene was cloned successfully.
-Finally, determining the nucleotide sequence of the cloned insert by DNA sequencing will determine if the recombinant molecule contains the β-globin gene.
+The presence of a DNA fragment of the appropriate size for the insulin gene indicates that the chosen colony likely contains the insulin insert.
+Alternatively, the polymerase chain reaction (PCR), using primers specific for the insulin gene can be used to amplify the insulin insert.
+If a PCR product is produced using these insulin primers, then the insulin gene was cloned successfully.
+Finally, determining the nucleotide sequence of the cloned insert by DNA sequencing will determine if the recombinant molecule contains the insulin gene.

 Key Questions